solemnsky/solemnsky/docs/manual/engine.md

  with a game, such as physical game state or client-side graphical state.
 Instead, these additional layers are abstracted as "Subsystems".
-A Subsystem, derived from the base template class `sky::Subsystem<PlayerData>` can store data (of type PlayerData) in each player, and can listen to callbacks from the Arena.
+A Subsystem, derived from the base template class `sky::Subsystem<PlayerData>` can store data (of type PlayerData) in each player.

+They are constructed with an Arena to attach to, and, while alive, listen to callbacks from this Arena.
+They can also trigger callbacks to be passed through the Arena to other subsystems.

 To exemplify the operation of a subsystem: